vikas-more16/ApexaiQ/Week_1/ApexaiQ Week 01 Tasks Docs 276b3ec1f3ae80c5bc8dda526d15d61a.md

 - **Legal & Compliance Issues:** Violations of regulations like GDPR, HIPAA, or PCI-DSS.
 - **Operational Disruption:** Systems may be shut down to investigate or contain the breach.

-## 14. MSP
+## 15. MSP

 A Managed Services Provider (MSP) is **an outsourced third-party company that takes responsibility for the ongoing monitoring, maintenance, and management of a client's IT infrastructure and operations**.
-MSPs offer a wide range of services, such as network monitoring, [cybersecurity](https://www.google.com/search?q=cybersecurity&oq=msp+&gs_lcrp=EgZjaHJvbWUqBwgAEAAYjwIyBwgAEAAYjwIyCggBEAAYsQMYgAQyBwgCEAAYgAQyEAgDEC4YxwEYsQMY0QMYgAQyDQgEEC4YrwEYxwEYgAQyBwgFEAAYgAQyDQgGEAAYgwEYsQMYgAQyBggHEEUYPNIBCDQxMjBqMGo3qAIIsAIB8QWtDD0D24lluw&sourceid=chrome&ie=UTF-8&mstk=AUtExfDKjxkciV1iI4siY-TxTibC2jGKiB4uvx3Gte_LwA5ZK_ndtx7aKSme_Uri-3fce2cOQehhiRw1jkvaWAVY98FpFWpW4JR_aAEXWvtc5_2TloH5_25IqSp3QveYlHuzFNV9_Su2rmrroW0f0vUTXCYuBN_O_SGZdjopxgHLgY0UdFZCg-1pa0GUFR8WQQRtQ1bMWr8idP0IK_rKG2LieZnJRNYs9NG_umsuyHOK-5fdeXgfTrGtR4zWkks4tEysWWfFDCJaeokN639lPQiUMcRwmb3c86F6bDKmO5tw9ZtQAw&csui=3&ved=2ahUKEwi6tILJpeyPAxW1cvUHHdFFA44QgK4QegQIARAC), [data backup](https://www.google.com/search?q=data+backup&oq=msp+&gs_lcrp=EgZjaHJvbWUqBwgAEAAYjwIyBwgAEAAYjwIyCggBEAAYsQMYgAQyBwgCEAAYgAQyEAgDEC4YxwEYsQMY0QMYgAQyDQgEEC4YrwEYxwEYgAQyBwgFEAAYgAQyDQgGEAAYgwEYsQMYgAQyBggHEEUYPNIBCDQxMjBqMGo3qAIIsAIB8QWtDD0D24lluw&sourceid=chrome&ie=UTF-8&mstk=AUtExfDKjxkciV1iI4siY-TxTibC2jGKiB4uvx3Gte_LwA5ZK_ndtx7aKSme_Uri-3fce2cOQehhiRw1jkvaWAVY98FpFWpW4JR_aAEXWvtc5_2TloH5_25IqSp3QveYlHuzFNV9_Su2rmrroW0f0vUTXCYuBN_O_SGZdjopxgHLgY0UdFZCg-1pa0GUFR8WQQRtQ1bMWr8idP0IK_rKG2LieZnJRNYs9NG_umsuyHOK-5fdeXgfTrGtR4zWkks4tEysWWfFDCJaeokN639lPQiUMcRwmb3c86F6bDKmO5tw9ZtQAw&csui=3&ved=2ahUKEwi6tILJpeyPAxW1cvUHHdFFA44QgK4QegQIARAD), [software updates](https://www.google.com/search?q=software+updates&oq=msp+&gs_lcrp=EgZjaHJvbWUqBwgAEAAYjwIyBwgAEAAYjwIyCggBEAAYsQMYgAQyBwgCEAAYgAQyEAgDEC4YxwEYsQMY0QMYgAQyDQgEEC4YrwEYxwEYgAQyBwgFEAAYgAQyDQgGEAAYgwEYsQMYgAQyBggHEEUYPNIBCDQxMjBqMGo3qAIIsAIB8QWtDD0D24lluw&sourceid=chrome&ie=UTF-8&mstk=AUtExfDKjxkciV1iI4siY-TxTibC2jGKiB4uvx3Gte_LwA5ZK_ndtx7aKSme_Uri-3fce2cOQehhiRw1jkvaWAVY98FpFWpW4JR_aAEXWvtc5_2TloH5_25IqSp3QveYlHuzFNV9_Su2rmrroW0f0vUTXCYuBN_O_SGZdjopxgHLgY0UdFZCg-1pa0GUFR8WQQRtQ1bMWr8idP0IK_rKG2LieZnJRNYs9NG_umsuyHOK-5fdeXgfTrGtR4zWkks4tEysWWfFDCJaeokN639lPQiUMcRwmb3c86F6bDKmO5tw9ZtQAw&csui=3&ved=2ahUKEwi6tILJpeyPAxW1cvUHHdFFA44QgK4QegQIARAE), and application, infrastructure, and security management.
+MSPs offer a wide range of services, such as network monitoring, cybersecurity, data backup, software updates, and application, infrastructure, and security management.

 **How an MSP Works**